Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 What Happens During an Asthma Flare-Up?

-During a flare-up, you might have:
+During a flare-up, symptoms include:

 • trouble breathing